sebseager/cryoem-picker-eval/docs/picker_pipeline.md

 mv *.${GT_SUFFIX} ${DATASET_HOME}/ground_truth/
 ```

-## Motion correction (only if necessary)
+## Motion correction (if necessary)

-Skip this section if the micrographs downloaded from EMPIAR were already motion corrected (i.e., each `*.mrc` file is a single image, as opposed to an image stack or "movie").
+Motion correction can be skipped if the micrographs downloaded from EMPIAR were already motion corrected (i.e., each `*.mrc` file is a single image, as opposed to an image stack or "movie").

 **Note: this must be run on a GPU node!**